Can You Charge an EV From a NEMA 14-30 Dryer Outlet in Canada?

 Do not use a dryer outlet casually if:

-• the outlet is old or loose
+• the outlet is old, loose, cracked, warm, or discolored

-• the circuit has unknown wiring
+• the circuit has unknown wiring or DIY modifications

 • the home has aluminum wiring concerns